simplisales/terraform-hcloud-kube-hetzner/README.md

 ## About The Project

-[Hetzner Cloud](https://hetzner.com) is a good cloud provider that offers very affordable prices for cloud instances, with data center locations in both Europe and the US.
+[Amazon Web Services](https://aws.amazon.com) is the most widely used cloud provider with data centers around the world.

 This project aims to create a highly optimized Kubernetes installation that is easy to maintain, secure, and automatically upgrades both the nodes and Kubernetes.
-We aimed for functionality as close as possible to GKE's Auto-Pilot. _Please note that we are not affiliates of Hetzner, but we do strive to be an optimal solution for deploying and maintaining Kubernetes clusters on Hetzner Cloud._
+We aimed for functionality as close as possible to GKE's Auto-Pilot. _Please note that we are not affiliates of AWS, but we do strive to be an optimal solution for deploying and maintaining Kubernetes clusters on AWS._

 To achieve this, we built up on the shoulders of giants by choosing [openSUSE MicroOS](https://en.opensuse.org/Portal:MicroOS) as the base operating system and [k3s](https://k3s.io/) as the k8s engine.